rjplevin/pychordpro/README.md

 # pychordpro

 Convert songs from Ultimate Guitar format (chords above lyrics) to ChordPro format (chords embedded in lyrics).

+This script is not intended to be comprehensive and complete.
+Rather, it provides a "pretty close" version of the song in ChordPro format that can be edited a little to meet my (and perhaps your) needs.

+The meta-data inserted at the top of the file is designed to work with [https://www.liveprompter.com/](LivePrompter 2).
+Command-line arguments allow you to provide the song duration, tempo, and "book" the song should be part of.

 This script can process a downloaded text file, or, more conveniently, use the [ultimate-guitar-scraper](https://github.com/Pilfer/ultimate-guitar-scraper)